Meet Dr. Margo Pumar

 • That's perfectly okay!
 Psychiatrists understand that different people prefer different approaches to treatment.
 If you want to start with therapy, you can discuss this with your psychiatrist.
 They can work with you to create a treatment plan that meets your needs and preferences, which might include therapy alone or in combination with other treatments.

 • Yes, psychiatrists can offer therapy.
 The therapy provided by psychiatrists may be similar to that provided by psychologists, but psychiatrists can also integrate medical knowledge into their therapeutic approach.
-This means they can consider both psychological and biological aspects of your mental health and offer a more holistic treatment plan, including the option to prescribe medications if needed.

 • Yes, many people see both a psychiatrist and a therapist.
 A psychiatrist can manage medications and provide medical insights, while a therapist can offer ongoing counseling and support.
 Together, they can provide a comprehensive approach to your mental health care.
 Sometimes, psychiatrist can do both.